philippe-berto/pos-goexpert-challenges/observability-otel/README.md

-# Temperature System by ZIP Code with OTEL and Zipkin
+# Temperature System by ZIP Code with OTEL tracing

 ## Objective